kouliping/en/documentation/Cloud-Security/Advanced-Anti-DDoS/Pricing/Renew-Process.md

-# Renewal Process
+# Renew Process

-In this paper, the entries of advanced anti-DDoS instance will be introduced.
+In this paper, the entries of Advanced Anti-DDoS instance will be introduced.

 ## Entry 1: [Advanced Anti-DDoS Console](https://ip-anti-console.jdcloud.com/instancelist)